EdJeeOnGitHub/EME-Dissertation/README.md

 ## Replication Steps:

-1. AnalysisScript1 - Main analysis that doesn't involve heterogenous effects
+1. Data Sleaning and Preparation Script in Main Analysis folder.
+2. Any other script in Main Analysis folder
-2. TextAnalysis/TerrorCleaning - preparation for heterogenous effects
+3. TextAnalysis/TerrorCleaning - preparation for heterogenous effects
-3. Heterogenous CAR4 Analysis (The others aren't actually used apart from robustness checks so maybe be a little out of date wrt relative paths.)
+4. Heterogenous CAR4 Analysis (The others aren't actually used apart from robustness checks so maybe be a little out of date wrt relative paths.)
-4. ExploratoryHeterogeneous Analysis/Any scripts that produce graphics or tables - Using analysis output to create any tables or graphs used.
+5. ExploratoryHeterogeneous Analysis/Any scripts that produce graphics or tables - Using analysis output to create any tables or graphs used.

 None of this is strictly necessary in terms of order to use as all the output data should be saved anyway.